hellome1234/DotNetStandard_Item_Based_Collaborative_Filtering/README.md

 # DotNetStandard_Item_Based_Collaborative_Filtering
 Item-Based Collaborative Filtering

 I wanted a recommendation algorithm without using ML.Net for a simple class project but coudn't find any for .net or .net core so i made one for myself.
-I hope it come to some use for you

 It uses item based collaborative filtering to calculate similarites between two user on how they rate any products and based on their similarities predicts items that a user may like.